Florida Residency: Guide for Digital Nomads

 What are two proofs of residency in Florida?

-Florida drivers who are looking to get a driver's license must present two proofs of address.
-For a standard driver's license (what 99% of residents want), you can use any two items of mail with your name and Florida address on them (even junk).
-In fact, these two proofs don't even need to be pieces of mail – you can simply print them.
-Some commonly used items are listed below:
+Florida drivers who are applying for a driver's license must present two proofs of address.
+For a standard driver's license (what 99% of residents want), you can use any two items of mail with your name and Florida address on them (even junk mail).
+In fact, these two proofs don't even need to be pieces of mail – they can be digital invoices that you have simply printed out.

 • Recent cellular or landline telephone bill (must be dated within the last 30 to 60 days)